mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
+Version 4.1.4.4: More pit window logic fixes for PCars; don't play pre-lights messages in PCars when the race is a fixed time.

 Version 4.1.4.3: Fixed 'box this lap' calls being made when there is no mandatory stop, when running PCars in UDP mode.

 Version 4.1.4.2: Fixed some speech recogniser / button handling issues - "Toggle" mode is now renamed "Press and release button" and actually works; Read the sector times response as a single message per sector, to allow interrupting and fix an issue with the Italian number reader.